Isabelle Urquhart: Early life

-Urquhart was born in New York City and was of Scottish ancestry.
+Urquhart was born in New York City on December 9, 1865, and was of Scottish ancestry.
 Her father died when she was five years old.
-At the age of ten, she began to attend a convent school, where she sang in choirs.

-When she was fifteen years old, she ran away from the convent school to seek a stage career, but her mother found her after two weeks and sent her back to the school.
-She ran away again, taking a job as a chorus girl.
+At the age of ten, she enrolled in a convent school, where she sang in choirs.
+When she was fifteen years old, Urquhart ran away from the convent school to seek a stage career, but her mother found her after two weeks and sent her back to the school.
+She ran away again and found a job as a chorus girl, officially starting her theatrical career and ending her formal education.